altogic/altogic-js/README.md

 });

 /*
 You can also apply filters and paginate over the files.
-Below call returns the first 100 of files which are marked as public and sorted by their size in ascending order
+Below call returns the first 100 files which are marked as public and sorted by their size in ascending order
 */
 const result = await altogic.storage.bucket('profile-images').listFiles('isPublic == true', {
    returnCountInfo: true,